Yield: Serves 12-14

 Making focaccia is not hard – it just takes time.
-Trust me, it’s time well spent.
-In fact, most of the time is spent waiting (or doing other things) between a series of simple steps.
-All in all, it takes about 3 1/2 to 4 hours.
-Serve it warm, with olive oil for dipping, or for a real treat, with the tomato and basil topping.
+Most of the time is spent waiting (or doing other things) between a series of simple steps.
+All in all, it takes about 3 hours.
+Serve it warm, with olive oil for dipping, or for a real treat, with the optional tomato and basil topping.

 - 2 tablespoons fresh chopped rosemary, divided